TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 19/Jeremiah 19.8.md

 ---

-And I will make this city an astonishment, and a hissing; every one that passeth thereby shall be astonished and hiss because of all the plagues thereof.
+I will make this city an astonishment, and a hissing; everyone who passes thereby shall be astonished and hiss because of all its plagues.